mravanini/mammography-workshop/README.md

 >
 >Resolving deltas: 100% (109/109), done.

+4. Now we will upload the mammography images from your local file into the S3 bucket your created in Module 1 of this workshop.
+Those files will be necessary for us to train, test, and validate our model.

+In order for us to do that, execute the following command.

+**Don't forget to change the bucket name for the name of the bucket created previously**.

+``
+cd mammography-workshop/mammography-images

+aws s3 sync . s3://mammography-workshop-files-YY-YYYY-YY-XXXXXXXXXXXX

+``

-4. In the File Browse on the left, navigate to the folder mammography-workshop/sagemaker.
+5. In the File Browse on the left, navigate to the folder mammography-workshop/sagemaker.
 You should see something like the image below.
 Open the notebook with the name mammography-classification.ipynb:

 ![How to open a notebook](images/open-notebook.png)

-5. Now, follow the instructions described in the notebook.
+6. Now, follow the instructions described in the notebook.

 ## 4 - Front end